RMIT has two stipend scholarships available. The RTP Stipend Scholarship (RSS) and the RMIT Research Stipend Scholarship (RRSS).

 RSS scholarships are funded by the Australian government and RRSS scholarships are funded by RMIT University.
 When you apply for a research scholarship through one of the University’s rounds, you will automatically be considered for all the scholarships for which you are eligible.

-Applications for scholarships commencing in 2024 are now open.
+Applications for scholarships commencing in 2024 are now closed.

 Scholarships are awarded through a highly competitive process.
 It is therefore important that you make sure you read and understand the advice provided to prospective applicants about ensuring their application is competitive on the ‘how to apply’ page.